Signed in as:

 Additional miscellaneous household hazards to birds include windows, mirrors, open toilet bowls or deep dog bowls, a hot stove, narrow spaces between furniture and walls, open doors and windows without screens, other pets, etc.

-Overgrown beaks are almost always caused by a medical condition, so please do not trim your bird's beak if it is not recommended by your veterinarian for a specific medical reason.
+Overgrown beaks are almost always caused by a medical condition such as fatty liver disease, so please do not trim your bird's beak if it is not recommended by your veterinarian for a specific medical reason.
 Please take your bird to see an experienced, registered avian veterinarian to receive a correct diagnosis and the best possible care.

 All birds are guaranteed to be healthy at the time of pickup or delivery.
-You are encouraged to have your new bird(s) examined by a veterinarian of your choice within one week from the time of pickup or delivery to verify the health of the bird(s).
+You are HIGHLY encouraged to have your new bird(s) examined by an ABVP registered avian veterinarian of your choice to verify the health of the bird(s).

-My baby parrots are handled from hatching and are hand-fed from approx. two weeks of age so they will bond with humans and have an easier transition to life in your home!
-They grow up in a clean environment with lots of human interaction and fly freely with my tame adult birds after fledging so they learn proper socialization skills.
-I also choose to spoon-feed and I practice abundance weaning.
+My baby parrots are handled from hatching and are co-parented from two weeks of age so they will bond with humans, but still retain their familial connection to their tame parents and learn healthy socialization skills.
+I also choose to spoon-feed rather than use a syringe (messier but safer) and I practice abundance weaning.

-I do not make a profit from raising my hand fed parrots.
-This is purely a labor of love.
-All adoption proceeds help to cover feeding, housing, and medical care costs for all of my Fairy Flock™.
+All adoption proceeds help to cover the feeding, housing, and medical care costs for all of my Fairy Flock™.

 Copyright © 2024 Feathered Fairies - All Rights Reserved.